nudigamma/Algorithm-and-Numerical/README.md

-# Algorithms-and-Data-structures
+# Algorithms and Numerical computing
-Implementation of Algorithms and Data structures in C++ and Python 3.x
+Implementation of Algorithms and scientific computations in matlab c++, python 3 and Julia.